 Many experts will suggest athletes optimize their sleep hygiene to improve the duration and quality of sleep at night.
 Sleep hygiene centers around doing things that will optimize quality and duration of sleep.
 This can look like creating a bedtime routine, keeping the bedroom cool and dark, getting off electronics at a certain time before bed, and so forth.
-While these things are always a good idea (and recommended for all gymnasts), there are two other issues that come into play that will get in the way of the gymnast’s sleep.
+These things are always a good idea and recommended for all gymnasts.
+However, two other issues come into play that will get in the way of the gymnast’s sleep.

 The Cave Brain

-When a gymnast doesn’t eat enough to fuel their long 4-5+ hour workouts, the brain will switch into “fight or flight” or what some call “cave brain” mode.
-This is an oversimplification that describes the disrupted sleep-wake cycle seen in individuals that are undernourished.
+When a gymnast doesn’t eat enough to fuel their long 4-5+ hour workouts, the brain will switch into “fight or flight”.
+What some call “cave brain” mode.
+This is an oversimplification that describes the disrupted sleep-wake cycle seen in undernourished individuals.

 In cave times, this would make sense.
-If food was scarce, the brain will be on higher alert (especially at night) in case some wild animal walked by as that may be the only chance at food for days.
+If food was scarce, the brain would be on higher alert (especially at night) in case some wild animal walked by.
+That may be the only chance at food for days.